zuiko21/minimOS/architecture.md

 ```

 For instance, in a system with 4 ms jiffy IRQ, a driver executing a periodic task
-**every 20 ms**
-*and* a slow task every full second, would use `frequency = 5` and `max_delay = 50`.
+**every 20 ms** *and* a slow task every full second, would use `frequency = 5` and
-A similar piece of code had to be used with "jiffy" tasks that hadn't to be
+`max_delay = 50`.
+A similar piece of code had to be used with "jiffy" tasks that
-executed every periodic IRQ, as mentioned above.
+hadn't to be executed every periodic IRQ, as mentioned above.

 Please note that while frequencies are stated as 16-bit integers, `LOWRAM` option will
-take the LSB *only*, setting it to **0** in case the MSB is not zero -- this will provide the **slowest**
+take the LSB *only*, setting it to **0** in case the MSB is not zero -- this will
-operation (execute each 256 *jiffys*).
+provide the **slowest** operation (execute each 256 *jiffys*).
+For the full-fledged
+version, a 16b *zero* frequency value implies the **slowest** operation again, this
+time a whopping *65536 jiffys* (usually **over 4 minutes**).

 Another improvement to the old method is the possibiliy of **temporarily disabling a certain
-interrupt task** when not needed, for better system performance (and, of course, **re-enabling** it
+interrupt task** when not needed, for better system performance (and, of course,
-at any time, when needed). ***API functions** will be provided to **enable/disable** a particular task,
+**re-enabling** it at any time, when needed). ***API functions** will be provided to
-modify its **frequency** value or simply **checking** its current settings*.
+**enable/disable** a particular task, modify its **frequency** value or simply
+**checking** its current settings*.

-On the other hand, with *asynchronous interrupts* it's still worth keeping them in a
+On the other hand, for **asynchronous interrupts** it's still worth keeping them in a
-*separate queue* for **lower interrupt latency**. *Frequency* is meaningless here, but the idea
+*separate queue* for **lower interrupt latency**. *Frequency* is meaningless here, but
-of **enabling/disabling** them at will remains interesting.
-Such on-the-fly check adds very little
+the idea of **enabling/disabling** them at will remains interesting.
+Such on-the-fly
-overhead, thus way worth it.
+check adds very little overhead, thus certainly worth it.

-Actual implementation may vary, but probably the most efficient way is having separate
-**interrupt queues** (one for each kind: periodic/async) filled up at boot time *if*
-a driver provides such kind of interupt task *and* was succesfully initialised.
-Please note that
-this system was designed with the (rather simple) interrupt system of 65xx processors in mind.
+Please note that this system was designed with the (rather simple) interrupt system
-*Hardware with more sophisticated interrupt management could use more
+of 65xx processors in mind. *Hardware with more sophisticated interrupt management
-queues to match their capabilities*.
+could use more queues to match their capabilities*.
 In any case,
 whenever the [ISR](https://en.wikipedia.org/wiki/Interrupt_handler)
-is called, if a *periodic* interrupt was the cause, the *periodic* queue will be scanned,
+is called, if a **periodic interrupt** was the cause, the *periodic* queue will be
-calling each entry sequentially (ditto for the *slow* queue, whenever some amount of
-jiffy IRQs happened).
-For the **asynchronous tasks**, as similar procedure may be used,
+scanned, calling each entry sequentially.
+For the **asynchronous tasks**, a similar
-but each task must return an *error code* signaling whether the IRQ was **acknowledged**
+procedure may be used, but each task **must** return an *error code* signaling whether
-by that handler or not.
-This code **may or may not** be ignored by the ISR, depending on
+the IRQ was **acknowledged** by that handler or not.
+This code **may or may not**
-performance considerations or the chance of simaltaneous interrupts.
+be ignored by the ISR, depending on performance considerations or the estimated
+chance of simultaneous interrupts.
+If *ignored*, the ISR should keep checking the
+async queue until the end, which may avoid repeating the whole ISR cycle should
+another IRQ be issued while serving the first one.

 ### Interrupt performance: *latency* vs. *jitter* vs. *overhead*